KKWON99/4348-OS-P2/devlog.md

 Git kept rejecting pushes due to non-fast-forward errors.
 Remote was ahead of local.
 Fixed by running git pull --no-rebase before pushing.
 Also got stuck in vim when git opened the merge message editor.
 Escaped with :wq

+## April 17, 2026 0347

+**Thoughts:** Managing the direct interaction between 50 customers and 3 tellers requires precise 1-to-1 signaling.
+I need to ensure that when a customer walks up to a teller, the data passed between them is completely isolated from the other threads.

+**Session Accomplishments:** Implemented arrays of semaphores indexed by the teller ID  This setup allows a specific customer to synchronize perfectly with a specific teller.
+Also added shared integer arrays to track the transaction type and a mutex-protected variable to count how many tellers are currently ready.

+**Next Goal:** Implement the matching logic so a customer can safely find an available teller ID, assign themselves to it, and begin the semaphore handshake.